-Note - All such courses which are cleared by repeating the same or repeated for improvement of OGPA to bring it to the minimum required level shall be marked by letter 'R' in the transcript.
+rur such courses which are cleared by for improvement of OGPA to bring . shall be marked by letter 'R' in the tran. the same or repeated mum required level he

-9.0 WITHDRAWAL FROM SEMESTER
+WITHDRAWAL FROM SEMESTER 9.0

-- (a) A student shall be permitted to withdraw from a semester only two times in the degree programme, on the grounds of ill-health and personal exigencies subject to the condition that the reasons for withdrawal are convincing.
-For this the student has to submit a written request at least one week prior to the commencement of the main examination of the semester from which the student wants to withdraw. - (b) A student who has withdrawn from a semester has to join the same semester during next year. - (c) The period lost due to withdrawal (one year for one withdrawal) shall not be counted towards maximum permissible period for which a student can remain on the college roll.
+- A student shall be permitted to withdra 'er only two times in the degree programme, on tiealth and personal exigencies subject to the reasons for withdrawal are convincing.
+For this to submit a written request at least one wer. commencement of the main examination of the se which the student wants to withdraw. - A student who has withdrawn from a semester has to , (b): same semester during next year. - The period lost due to withdrawal (one year for one withdrawa (c) shall not be counted towards maximum permissible period for which a student can remain on the college roll.